Knowing how to write a great job post is the first step toward finding the perfect person for your business.

 This is a list of skills that your future employee needs to have.

-If you want your job posting to attract as many great candidates as possible, include a paragraph about the benefits your company offers.
+If you want your job post to attract as many great candidates as possible, include a paragraph about the benefits your company offers.
 This one is extremely important, as it is usually the first thing job seekers will look into, before they decide to read the full job description and make the decision whether to apply.

 If you already know the salary you want to pay, then include the salary right away.
 Studies show that 61% of candidates see it as the most important part of the job description.

-If you’re not sure how much you’ll need to pay then you can set your post as salary negotiable and you can ask job seekers that apply to give you their expectations.
-This lets you review quality vs cost and make an informed decision.
+If you’re not sure how much you’ll need to pay, then you can set your post as salary negotiable, and you can ask job seekers that apply to give you their expectations.
+This allows you to review quality vs cost and make an informed decision.
 However, even if you’re not sure about the exact figure, we strongly advise you to include a ballpark of what you’re willing to offer.
 This way, you’ll motivate candidates right away and have a bigger chance of the right people applying for the job.

 Also, pay special attention to formatting.
 Use bulleted lists and make sure your job ad is easy to read.